How to Ethically Grow Your Business During the Pandemic

-The COVID-19 pandemic has fundamentally changed the way we live, work, and do business.
-Thousands of companies have already gone under, and many more are facing financial hardships and an uncertain future.
+The COVID-19 pandemic fundamentally changed the way we live, work, and do business.
+Thousands of companies went under, and more face financial hardships and an uncertain future.

 It’s a tough environment for businesses struggling to survive in the midst of a global crisis.
-The good news is that there are ways to keep growing and ensure your business’s future health without compromising on your values.
-Read on to learn the dos and don’ts of doing business in the era of COVID-19, especially as states across the country begin to reopen and the path forward for your business feels more uncertain than ever.
+The good news is, there are ways to keep growing and ensure your business’s future health without compromising your values.
+Read on to learn dos and don’ts of doing business in the era of COVID-19.

 Go the extra mile to support your team

-On the flip side, you have companies like Airbnb headed by Brian Chesky, who, when implementing a necessary cost-cutting restructure laid out a strategy to support staff that would be let go.
-This approach gained a lot of praise in the press, and understandably so.
+On the flip side, companies like Airbnb, headed by Brian Chesky, who when implementing a necessary cost-cutting restructure laid out a strategy to support staff that had to be let go.
+This approach gained a lot of respect in the press, and understandably so.

 Focus on value

 Now is the time to focus on the value you can give to your customers.
-Many people are watching their spending right now, and your sales might take a hit.
+If people are watching their spending, your sales might take a hit.
 But your customers are still watching, and if you offer them value now, they’ll remember you when they’re ready to purchase again.

 Now is the time to up your social media presence and post relevant, engaging content.
 You should also take a look at your e-newsletter and see how you can improve it.
 What is valuable content?
 Industry news and views, tips and tricks, discussion starters, sales and discounts, and job openings in your industry are just some of the options you should consider.

 How else can you provide value to your audience?
 Giving away an e-book or paper, or running a free webinar, costs almost nothing.
 Giving value before making a sales pitch is a core marketing principle, and it’s never more crucial than in times of crisis.